alpacahq/user-docs/content/orders/_index.md

 Additionally, please be aware of the following constraints.

-* If the order is submitted between 6:00pm and 8:00pm on a market day, the order request is returned with error.
+* If the order is submitted between 6:00pm and 8:00pm ET on a market day, the order request is returned with error.
 Alpaca reserves this time window for future expansion of supported hours.
-* If the order is submitted after 8:00pm but before 9:00am of the following trading day, the order request is queued and will be eligible for execution from the beginning of the next available supported pre-market hours at 9:00am.
+* If the order is submitted after 8:00pm but before 9:00am ET of the following trading day, the order request is queued and will be eligible for execution from the beginning of the next available supported pre-market hours at 9:00am.

 ### Submitting an Extended Hours Eligible Order